Theoretical Foundations of Conformal Prediction: Bibliographic notes

-The various interpretations of conformal prediction presented in Section~\ref{sec:reinterpret-conformal} have been emerging since the aforementioned early works by Vovk, Gammerman, and colleagues.
-For example, the equivalence to permutation tests is mentioned in~\cite{vovk2005algorithmic} and~\cite{vovk2013transductive}.
-The reinterpretation via conditioning on the empirical distribution of the data has also been discussed in these works (often described equivalently in the language of conditioning on a multiset or `bag' of data points).
-However, stylistically, our development and notation in the current document differs substantially from these early works, and is inspired by those of~\cite{gupta2020nested,kuchibhotla2020exchangeability,angelopoulos2022conformal,zhang2023randomization}, and related works.
-Our illustration of the implementation of full conformal prediction, shown in Figure~\ref{fig:full-cp}, is inspired by illustrations developed by Ryan Tibshirani in various lectures and tutorials.
+The various interpretations and proofs of conformal prediction presented in Section~\ref{sec:reinterpret-conformal} have been emerging since the aforementioned early works by Vovk, Gammerman, and colleagues.
+The equivalence to permutation tests via the formulation of a conformal p-value (Section~\ref{sec:conformal_as_perm}) is developed in~\cite{vovk2005algorithmic} and~\cite{vovk2013transductive}; see also \cite{kuchibhotla2020exchangeability}.
+The reinterpretation via conditioning on the empirical distribution of the data (Section~\ref{sec:conformal-conditioning-bag}) has also been discussed by early works such as \cite{vovk2005algorithmic,vovk2013transductive} (often described equivalently in the language of conditioning on a multiset or `bag' of data points).
+The reinterpretation via plug-in estimation (Section~\ref{sec:CP_plugin}) is due to \cite{angelopoulos2022conformal}.
+See also \cite{gupta2020distribution} for an additional reinterpretation of conformal prediction via families of nested sets.
+The version of the upper bound in Proposition~\ref{prop:upper-bound} is proven by \cite{lei2018distribution}.

-The version of the upper bound in Corollary~\ref{cor:upper-bound} was first proven in the seminal paper of Lei, G'Sell, Rinaldo, Tibshirani, and Wasserman~\citep{lei2018distribution}.
 The randomized version of conformal, which we mentioned in Section~\ref{sec:conformal-overcover} and will cover in more detail later on in Section~\ref{sec:cp-random}, is discussed in \citet{vovk2005algorithmic,lei2018distribution}.